-- Provide reassurance and when possible, pertinent information you receive.
+- Provide reassurance and, when possible, pertinent information you receive.
 Do this regularly.

 - Be responsive to students’ concerns about health, feelings of isolation, housing, family and loved ones both local and afar, travel, food access and insecurity, etc. The list of concerns can be long for many of our students, and many offices across campus are working to help students address and manage these concerns.
-(The Graduate School has modified hours of operation so staff are answering emails and accommodating virtual appointments from 6:00am to 10pm.)

 - Review the goals and expectations you established with your students under normal conditions (e.g. face-to-face interactions, regular check-ins, group meetings, etc.).
 Identify which of these goals and expectations are important to maintain and which may need to be reprioritized and redefined.
 Consider how new constraints (available time, remote work, new stressors) may factor into how mutually understood expectations can be met, how individual and shared goals can be achieved, and within what time frame.
 Many students whose work depends heavily on being in the field, lab, or other external environments are concerned about how this time working remotely will impact their continued progress.
 Students closer to degree completion are also concerned about a rapidly changing job market both within and beyond academia.
 Do what you can to ease their concerns, but also work with them on realistic action plans including pointing them toward resources and support offered by the Graduate School such as Future Faculty and Academic Careers and Careers Beyond Academia.